apedrina/twitter-integration/README.md

 [Twitter Developer Portal](https://developer.twitter.com/en/portal/projects-and-apps)

-When you'd created your twitter App get the either "consumerKey" and "consumerSecret" and fill the "twitter-producer/application.yml" file.
+When you've created your twitter App get the either "consumerKey" and "consumerSecret" and fill the "twitter-producer/application.yml" file.
 See the code snippet:

 ```yml